US election: Will money decide the next president? – DW – 08/14/2024

 It's no secret that those donating to fundraising campaigns often hope to foster their own goals with their contributions.

-LinkedIn co-founder and Microsoft board member Reid Hoffman, for example, made a $7 million contribution to the Democratic campaign, telling television news channel CNN later that he isn't happy with the head of the US Federal Trade Commission (FTC), Lina Khan, who was "waging war on American business."
-He openly expressed his hope that Kamala Harris would "replace" her.
+LinkedIn co-founder and Microsoft board member Reid Hoffman, for example, made a $7 million contribution to the Democratic campaign, telling television news channel CNN later that he isn't happy with the head of the US Federal Trade Commission, Lina Khan, who was "waging war on American business."
+He openly expressed his hope that Harris would "replace" her.

-Donald Trump, meanwhile, has also received political and financial backing from big donors, including Timothy Mellon, scion of the Pittsburgh banking family, who has put $75 million behind Trump, PayPal co-founder David Sacks and Tesla CEO Elon Musk.
+Trump, meanwhile, has also received political and financial backing from big donors, including Timothy Mellon, scion of the Pittsburgh banking family, who has put $50 million behind Trump.
+Tech investor David Sacks and Tesla CEO Elon Musk are also backing Trump.

-Close allies of Musk have formed a so-called super PAC to support Trump, which is expected to pump millions of dollars into Trump's re-election campaign.
-No Musk donations to the group have yet been disclosed to the Federal Election Commission (FEC), but those close to the billionaire say he is expected to financially support the effort.
+Close allies of Musk have formed a so-called super PAC to support Trump, which is expected to pump millions of dollars into Trump's reelection campaign.
+No Musk donations to the group have yet been disclosed to the Federal Election Commission, but those close to the billionaire have said he is expected to financially support the effort.

 The so-called super Political Action Committees (super PACs) are independent political organizations to which donors can give unlimited amounts of money, while donations to individuals or non-super PACs are capped.

-During a live chat with Elon Musk on his social media platform X on Monday (August 12), Donald Trump signaled his willingness to offer the Tesla CEO a role in his administration in a proposed so-called government efficiency commission.
-"I think it would be great to just have a government efficiency commission that takes a look at these things and just ensures that taxpayer money... is spent in a good way," Elon Musk said.
+During a live chat with Elon Musk on his social media platform X on Monday, August 12, Trump signaled his willingness to offer the Tesla CEO a role in his administration in a proposed so-called government efficiency commission.
+"I think it would be great to just have a government efficiency commission that takes a look at these things and just ensures that taxpayer money... is spent in a good way," said Musk.
 "I'd be happy to help out on such a commission."

 Supreme Court ruling opened donation spigots

 However, there are restrictions on direct donations.
-Currently, an individual can donate a maximum of $6,600 directly to candidates and their teams.
+Currently, an individual can donate a maximum of $6,600 directly to candidates and their teams in the primary and general elections.
 In addition, there is the option to support a preferred candidate through PACs.
-Most PACs represent businesses, unions, or interest groups and collect donations from members or employees.
+Most PACs represent businesses, unions or interest groups and collect donations from members or employees.
 Individuals can donate up to $5,000 per year to such PACs.
 They can also give up to $41,300 per year to national party organizations.

 The super PAC workaround

 However, those seeking to donate more than the mandated limits can establish super PACs which are essentially independent lobbying groups.
 The condition is that their advertising must not be directly coordinated with the candidates' campaigns.
-This condition is officially monitored by the FEC.
-Hebestreit said though that the "coordination ban" can be "circumvented through dozens of loopholes."
+This condition is officially monitored by the Federal Election Commission.
+But Hebestreit said that the "coordination ban" can be "circumvented through dozens of loopholes."

 James Davis, a US political scientist from the University of St. Gallen in Switzerland, told DW that the sums are "staggering" and that analysts have "never seen anything like this before."